meeqn/seacharts_s57_WIP/README.md

     enc.display.show()
 ```

 The `config.yaml` file specifies which file paths to open and which area to load.
+In the configuration file the desired map type can be specified by listring data to display - depths for 'FDGB', and [layers](https://www.teledynecaris.com/s-57/frames/S57catalog.htm) for 'S-57'.
 The corresponding `config_schema.yaml` specifies how the required setup parameters
 must be provided, using `cerberus`.